When Children are Angry at Holiday Time

 While it’s true that things are going to be different in the future, different doesn’t have to mean “bad.”
 Take the time to point out the positive side of change: more family gatherings, for example, as well as new traditions.
 Invite the kids to participate in planning some new activities so they feel empowered and involved.

-For assistance with visitation schedules or any other family law matter, contact Jonathan Katz, Esq. for a free free consultation.
+For assistance with visitation schedules or any other family law matter, contact Jonathan Katz, Esq. for a consultation.
 He has helped countless families get through the divorce process with compassion and a goal of moving forward.